Pandaqi/Pandaqi-Studio/pandaqi-studio/content/foldigami/_index.md

 title: "Foldigami"
 headerTitle: "A game of wits using only a single paper and nothing else"
 blurb: "A game of wits using only a single paper.
 Even the rules are on the paper itself, and play happens through folding and rotating."
+blurbProject: "Score more points than your opponent by _folding_ and _flipping_ the paper."

 headerThumb: "foldigami_header"